rack/rack/CONTRIBUTING.md

 encouraged to submit [pull requests](https://github.com/rack/rack/pulls) and [propose features and discuss issues](https://github.com/rack/rack/issues).

+## Backports

+Only security patches are ideal for backporting to non-main release versions.
+If you're not sure if your bug fix is backportable, you should open a discussion to discuss it first.

+The [Security Policy] documents which release versions will receive security backports.

 ## Fork the Project

 Fork the [project on GitHub](https://github.com/rack/rack) and check out your